Monitor hardware health in SAM

 - Pinpoint performance issues caused by hardware failure.
 SAM provides instant visibility of the device status (Up, Down, Critical, Warning, or Unknown) and allows you to set baseline values that trigger alerts if levels fall below set thresholds.

 - Optimize resource utilization and hardware procurement.
 Gain deep visibility into usage of server resources to make informed decisions about hardware purchases.

-To get started monitoring hardware health in SAM, you'll need to :
+To get started monitoring Hardware Health for Dell, HP, HPE ProLiant, and IBM servers, you'll need to :

 - Review hardware health monitoring requirements, including supported devices.

 - Download, install, and configure hardware monitoring agent software from third-party vendors.
 Click here for details.

 - Run Discovery to detect third-party agent software and enable hardware health monitoring automatically across multiple nodes.

 You can also enable hardware health monitoring for individual nodes.

 When SAM enables Hardware Health monitoring during Discovery, it also enables Asset Inventory data collection to track each node's hardware and software.
 Polling jobs begin immediately, and are later scheduled to occur at random times over a 24-hour period.
 If necessary, you can adjust the default interval for Asset Inventory polling.